malciller/dio-domains/README.md

 ./_build/default/bin/main.exe
 ```

 On first start the engine loads `config.json` from the working directory, connects the exchanges listed in `trading`, and lets each asset settle into its own trading domain.
-Logs go to stdout asynchronously (`HH:MM:SS.mmm LVL SECTION message`).
+Logs go to stderr asynchronously (`HH:MM:SS.mmm LVL SECTION message`).

 ### Binaries